Date: 9 February 2016. Making a Towel

 a small trawler means having multiple uses for items is always in

 the back of my mind.
-Because I'm on a limited budget some of my
+Because I am on a limited budget some of my

 choices are dictated by that too.
 Going to the store to buy the

-perfect item isn't easy when you have no car.
+perfect item is not easy when you have no car.

 those still ashore: